 The family lived in multiple rental properties in the coming years.
 The first is believed to have been at 3904 Whitman Avenue NW,11 and by the end of 1909 the family had moved again to 2064 West 55th Street in what seems to be a small building with 4 separate apartments where they lived until 1912.12

-Shortly after arriving in America, Cornelius was known immediately through his employment as a sexton at the Calvary Presbyterian Church on East 79th Street, one of the larger churches in Cleveland, and remained employed there until his death.13
+Shortly after arriving in America, Cornelius was known immediately through his employment as a sexton at the Calvary Presbyterian Church on East 79th Street, one of the larger churches in Cleveland, and remained employed there for the rest of his life.13

 On 18 Nov 1912, Cornelius obtained his naturalization, became an American citizen and legally changed the family surname from Christoffersen to Christopher.
 At the time he was living at 7812 Euclid Avenue.
 Witnesses who testified on his behalf in front of the County Judge were his wife's brother Andrew Andersen of 1884 W. 58th St. and cousin Martin Christiansen of 304 Superior Ave. (also husband of Birthe's twin sister).14, B

 Cornelius at 64 (1925)It seems the Christophersen children didn't all care for the new family surname.
-Most of the children (Ingvald & Cora seems to keep the Christopher surname) chose to follow in their brother Christopher's footsteps and adopt the last name "Lowe" in honor of Cornelius' mother (their grandmother), Mathea Gulliksdatter Loe, who died in Norway about 7 years prior.15
+The children too young to be employed and leave the house (Ingvald & Cora) kept the Christopher surname, while the others chose to follow in their brother Christopher's footsteps and adopt the last name "Lowe" in honor of Cornelius' mother (their grandmother), Mathea Gulliksdatter Loe, who died in Norway about 7 years prior.15

 The family did their best to recover and continue living their lives.
-Eldest daughter Anna "Marie" married Carl Oxford in 1916,18 eldest son Christopher married Thora Haugen in 1917,19 and in 1919 the family moved to a new rental property at 7612 Dix Court.20 The Christopher family's final move occurred in 1921, when they relocated to 1883 E 69th Street.21
+Eldest daughter Anna "Marie" married Carl Oxford in 1916,18 eldest son Christopher married Thora Haugen in 1917,19 and in 1919 the family moved to a new rental property at 7612 Dix Court.20 The Christopher family's final move occurred on 26 Apr 1920, when Cornelius was finally able to purchase the deed to a family home at 1883 E 69th Street.21

 Death Notice in the Plain Dealer (1927)Eight months later, the bad news kept piling on: In December 1926, Cornelius fell ill and doctors discovered that he had stomach cancer.
 Cornelius was able to get by for a while but eight months later, on the 10th of August, he got sick again.
 Over the next two months, his wife Marie and daughter Cornelia cared for him.